wavefrontHQ/docs/pages/doc/integrations_new_changed_2021.md

 * OneLogin -- Updates to the integration setup instructions
 * vSphere -- Fixes to the out of the box dashboards
 * RabbitMQ -- Fixes to the out of the box dashboards
-* Operations for Applications Usage -- Added new alerts to the Operations for Applications usage integration
+* Operations for Applications Usage -- Added new alerts to the integration

 ## December 2020 - February 2021